myrrlyn/apocrypha.es/priv/archive/1kqzhx.md

 > Lock-step, math athlete, theorem-teethed biter, grand answer, stay skyward
 > from your line, symbol-gutter, this is wanted, set sequence, may you trace it
 > for them with string, grim engine JHNAL AE THE EARTH AM, through Eight I bless
-> it EARTH AM AS EARTH AM”
+> it EARTH AM AS EARTH AM

 I honestly have no idea what to say about this.
 Rather than ignore it, I figured I would include this since I noticed the cross-over between Mankar and Vivec.
 If anybody has any insight on this, I would greatly appreciate the information on this as well as the rest of the ritual.

-> *“Enraptured, he who finally goes unrecorded.*
+> “Enraptured, he who finally goes unrecorded.
 >
-> *Recorded, the slaves that without knowing turn the Wheel.*
+> Recorded, the slaves that without knowing turn the Wheel.
 >
-> *Enslaved, all the children of the Aurbis As It Is.”*
+> Enslaved, all the children of the Aurbis As It Is.”
+{:.text-italic}

 Let’s look at this in reverse.